naima25/EasyCommerce2/README.md

 # .NET Core Backend API

 ## Project Overview
+Project Overview

-This project is a fully functional .NET Core Backend API designed and developed according to RESTful principles.
-The project includes essential features such as user authentication, database integration, API development, and unit testing.
-It follows industry-standard practices like JWT token-based authentication and uses Entity Framework Core for data access.
-This simulates an E-commerce website, where you can buy products and create orders.
+This project is a functional .NET Core Backend API designed and developed following RESTful principles.
+It includes essential features such as user authentication, database integration, API development, and unit testing.
+The API simulates an E-commerce website, allowing users to browse products, create orders, and manage authentication.

+### Key Technologies:

+ASP.NET Core 6.0 for backend development

+Entity Framework Core for data access

+JWT token-based authentication for security

+ASP.NET Core Identity for user management

+Docker for easy deployment

+Unit testing for critical components

-## Features
+### Features

-- RESTful API design
+RESTful API design for scalable and maintainable endpoints

-- JWT Authentication & Authorization
+JWT Authentication & Authorization to secure API access

-- Use of Entity Framework Core for Database interaction
+Entity Framework Core for database interactions

-- Secure and efficient password handling with ASP.NET Core Identity
-- Unit tests for critical components
+Unit Tests to ensure system reliability

-- Dockerization for deployment
+Dockerisation for deployment

-## Requirements
+### Requirements

+To run this project locally, ensure you have the following:

-- .NET Core 6.0 (or later)
+.NET Core 6.0 (or later)

-- Entity Framework Core
+Entity Framework Core

-- SQLite (or your chosen database)
+SQLite (or your preferred database)

-- Docker (for containerization)
+Docker (for containerization)

-- Postman or similar API testing tool for testing endpoints
+Postman (or a similar API testing tool)

-## Project Setup

 ### Clone the repository